Mohdmaazekram/Machine-Learning-Project/README.md

 Step For Build This Model :-

-  Step 1 : Load the Data Into the System.\n
+  Step 1 : Load the Data Into the System.\
-  Step 2 : Analyzed and Cleaned the Data Ensure That it Was Suitable For Further Processing or Not.\n Step 3 : Performing Exploratory Data Analysis (EDA) Process.\n Step 4 : Train and Test the Data.\n
+  Step 2 : Analyzed and Cleaned the Data Ensure That it Was Suitable For Further Processing or Not.\
+  Step 3 : Performing Exploratory Data Analysis (EDA) Process.\n
+  Step 4 : Train and Test the Data.\n
   Step 5 : Tuning The Parameters.\n